tech-dojo/generator-yomern/README.md

 ### Usage Instructions

-Run the following command in your MERN project folder and follow the instructions to generate the CRUD modules:
+Run the following command in your MERN project folder and follow the instructions to generate the CRUD module files:
 ```
 $ yo yomern
 ```